 G1.B1.S1 Instruction will be scaffolded to meet individual needs while using rigorous, complex texts.
 Teachers will also provide opportunities for students to practice skills, strategies, and process that develop higher order thinking skills.
-All students will be taught using the district adopted curriculum and highly qualified teachers in the reading classrooms.
+All students will be taught using the district adopted curriculum and highly qualified teachers.
 Interventions will be monitored while using specific district adopted materials for instruction.
 Teachers will use donors.org, business partners, and mentoring partnerships to help increase resources.
+Teachers will increase the frequency of parent conferences to communicate their students' academic progress.